 At their current scale, EDC is building one unit at a time.
 They have nine projects currently underway, including Aaron Barnhart and Diane Eickhoff’s future home.
 The couple’s motivation was to age in place, but other EDC clients include a duplex owner planning to move into an ADU in his backyard so he can stay in the neighborhood earning rent money from both units.
 Another client is building their unit as a home business.

 Down the line, EDC’s vision is to scale up the operation while maintaining their worker-owned model.

-“Yes, it’s about affordable housing,” Robinson said.
+“Yes, it’s about affordable housing,” Markus says.
 “Yes, it’s about climate action.
 But it’s also about the people who have called Evanston home far longer than I have, feeling like they have ownership and a sense of place in this community through a more democratic business.”